kaiicheng/3D-Scanning-and-Printing-Project/README.md

 # 3D-Scanning-and-Printing-Project

-This project is a practice of 3D scanning and printing .
+This project is the practice of 3D scanning and printing.

-Instructed by Professor Sasha Rush at Cornell Tech.
+The object is little yellow rubber duck.

 ## Descriptions